vertueux/i2c_pwm_board/README.md

 This will be particularly useful for opening several buses between programs, and for easily adapting to the RPi Zero, which has an `i2c-0/` bus by default.

-It works as follows: If you want to open `i2c-1` (RPi default, except for the RPi Zero), it will start the topics under the `main_` prefix.
+It works as follows: If you want to open a bus, it ends subjects with the bus number as a suffix (in example, `[service_name]_1` for the `i2c-1/` bus).
 Otherwise, if you open another bus, it will start the topics under the `secondary_` prefix.
 You can therefore currently only control two boards at a time.

 ## Examples